fletchjp/MERG-Arduino-Software/TestDisplay/LiquidCrystalIO/Readme.md

  TaskMgrIntegration is one which shows how to build the screen updating into a task.

+ Counter23017 shows how to use the task manager to schedule updating of the screen.

  The library code is at https://github.com/davetcc/LiquidCrystalIO on Github.